QubitPi/leadership-blogs/src/content/posts/architect/index.md

 - _Realizing that life is reflexive_

-  When we are receiving negative feedback about something we have done and care about passionately
+  When we are receiving negative feedback about something we have done and care about passionately, we may act as if the criticism is a personal attack rather than an evaluation of the work.

 - Acting as though words are seeds